The treatment that worked to control my Endometriosis will work to control your Endometriosis.

 We’d all like to think that the medical community has such a hold on Endometriosis that they know which treatments will work for all sufferers.
 But, unfortunately, it isn’t so.
 It’s kind of a guessing game.

-Lupron Depot worked for some women, yet doesn’t work at all for other women, AND can completely cause severe life-altering, permanent side effects for other women.
+Lupron Depot worked for some, yet doesn’t work at all for other , AND can completely cause severe life-altering, permanent side effects for other patients.

 Birth control (pills, injections, IUD, etc.) may work for me, but it may not work for others.